entiros/starlify-connector-template/README.md

 ## Description

-This is a skeleton project to build your own custom Starlify connector upon.
-The connector can then be used in Starlify to automatically import systems, services and references from your chosen data source directly into a network in Starlify.
+This is a skeleton project for building your own custom Starlify connector.
+The connector can then be used with Starlify to automatically import systems, services and references from your chosen data source directly into a Starlify network.

 ## Dependencies

-## Implementation

-This project uses the Starlify Connector SDK, which provides several models that should be used in this project.
-Detailed documentation for these models can be found in the Models section.

-The `StarlifyConnectorPluginImpl` class in this project implements the `StarlifyConnectorPlugin` interface from the SDK and currently has placeholder implementations for the following methods:
+TODO

+## Building your own connector
+This skeleton uses the Starlify Connector SDK as a dependency.
+This SDK provides all the basic requirements for building a custom connector.
+It sets up a server that will listen for REST calls from Starlify to a specific endpoint on the connector.
+This endpoint in turn will call the methods in the connector that you will have to implement.
+The methods are `getSystems`, `getServices` and `getReferences`.
+These methods are defined in the StarlifyConnectorPlugin interface, and your implementation of them must be added to the StarlifyConnectorPluginImpl class.
+The class is already created in the skeleton, but the three methods have placeholder comments that should replace with your code.

+The methods you should implement are:
+- `getSystems()`: This method should return a list of `StarlifySystem` objects representing the systems in your data source.
+- `getServices()`: This method should return a list of `StarlifyService` objects representing the services in your data source.
 - `getReferences()`: This method should return a list of `StarlifyReference` objects representing the references in your data source.
-- `getServices()`: This method should return a list of `StarlifyService` objects representing the services in your data source.
-- `getSystems()`: This method should return a list of `StarlifySystem` objects representing the systems in your data source.

-Replace these placeholder implementations with your own code that retrieves the relevant data from your data source and returns it in the specified format.
+The `StarlifySystem`, `StarlifyService` and `StarlifyReference` classes are provided in the SDK and should be used to create the objects you return from the methods.
+These classes are documented in the Models section.

 ### Models

-1. **`Identifieable`**
+1. **`Identifiable`**

    - Description: This class represents an identifiable entity in the Starlify connector.
-   - Usage: The `Identifieable` class is used to create objects with a unique external identifier.
+   - Usage: The `Identifiable` class is used to create objects with a unique external identifier.
+It should only be used in specific cases where the type of the object is not known.
+For example, it can be used as a target in a `StarlifyReference` object, where the target could be either a `StarlifyService` or a `StarlifyEndpoint`.

    - Example Implementation:

      ```java
-     import com.starlify.connector.model.Identifieable;
+     import com.starlify.connector.model.Identifiable;

-     // Example instantiation of Identifieable
+     // Example instantiation of Identifiable
-     Identifieable identifiable = Identifieable.builder()
+     Identifiable identifiable = Identifieble.builder()
          .externalId("exampleExternalId")
          .build();
      ```